 “What would it take to create a world where we all feel like we truly belong?”
 That’s the question behind the Belong Forums, a public lecture series in honour of Dalhousie’s 200th anniversary, featuring internationally respected thinkers, trailblazers and change-makers.

-Join us for a conversation with Olympic gold-medalist Mark Tewksbury as he visits for the next of several Belong Forums happening this year.
+Olympic gold-medalist Mark Tewksbury visited for one of several Belong Forums in 2018.
 A recognized leader of social change, Mark was one of the first openly gay Olympic champions.
-He’ll discuss the challenges he’s faced and how acceptance and inclusion can unlock incredible potential.
+He discussed the challenges he’s faced and how acceptance and inclusion can unlock incredible potential.

 Previous live streams

 The Belong Forum with Craig Steven Wilder took place on Wednesday, March 28, 7 - 9 p.m.
 Award-winning MIT historian Craig Steven Wilder visited Dal to speak about the research that went into his 2013 book, Ebony and Ivy, which explores the role of race and slavery in the development of several Ivy League universities in the United States.

 The Bicentennial Launch, which took place on February 6, 2018, was the first big signature event of Dal’s anniversary year.
 The event reflected on Dal’s journey over the past 200 years and looked ahead towards its third century.
 Dal alumnus George Elliott Clarke, Canada’s most recent Parliamentary Poet Laureate, performed excerpts from his new poem alonside current Dal students and alumni of the Fountain School of Performing Arts, Mi’kmaq drumming group Eastern Eagle, spoken word poet shalan joudry, African Nova Scotian drumming group Drummers from Home and other special guest appearances.